Found a 1966 dime in your pocket change or old coin jar? You might be sitting on more than ten cents.

 Key Features of the 1966 Dime

-The 1966 Dime belongs to the Roosevelt dime series, designed by John R. Sinnock.
-All 1966 dimes were struck without mint marks, regardless of their production facility, making them unique among Roosevelt dimes.
-Both regular circulation strikes and Special Mint Sets (SMS) with enhanced finishes were produced to meet collector demand.
+The 1966 Dime belongs to the Roosevelt dime series, designed by Chief Engraver John R. Sinnock.
+His initials “JS” appear at the base of Roosevelt’s neck on the obverse.
+All 1966 dimes were struck without mint marks, regardless of production facility, making them unique among Roosevelt dimes.
+Both regular circulation strikes and Special Mint Sets (SMS) with enhanced finishes were produced to meet collector demand during the temporary suspension of proof coinage.

 The Obverse of the 1966 Dime